-Positive reinforcement training focuses on reinforcing behaviours through the delivery of desirable consequences – rewards like toys and games.
+Positive reinforcement training focuses on reinforcing behaviors through the delivery of desirable consequences – rewards like toys and games.

 It avoids the use of punishment or what more traditional trainers often call corrections (consequences that the dog finds undesirable)

 This may seem counterintuitive at first.
 Why not use rewards (for good behavior) and punishment (for bad behavior) and get the job done in half the time?